 On the scheme of this barbarous philosophy... laws are to be supported only by their own terrors...
 In the groves of their academy, at the end of every vista, you see nothing but the gallows.
 Nothing is left which engages the affections on the part of the commonwealth.
 On the principles of this mechanistic philosophy, our institutions can never be embodied... in persons; so as to create in us love, veneration, admiration, or attachment.2

-Already, in 1790, 150 years before Horkheimer and Adorno and their analysis of instrumental reason, Burke is linking terror and mechanism.
-It is not mechanism that binds society but affection, he argued.
+Already, in 1790, 150 years before Horkheimer and Adorno and their connection between instrumental reason and domination, Burke is linking terror and mechanism.
+It is not mechanism that binds humans together but affection, he argued.
 Without the support from “the spirit of a gentleman, and the spirit of religion,” manners and civilization could not have supported learning through the dark ages, nor could learning have enlarged the ideas of landowners and churchmen.
-But when the educated seek not just to support learning, but seek to rule, then learning loses its protectors and “will be cast into the mire, and trodden down under the hoofs of a swinish multitude.”3 Burke already seems to discern the Bolshevik disaster on the far horizon.
+But when the educated seek not just to support learning but seek to rule, then learning loses its protectors and “will be cast into the mire, and trodden down under the hoofs of a swinish multitude.”3 Burke already seems to discern the Bolshevik disaster on the far horizon.

 Where trade and manufactures are wanting to a people, and the spirit of nobility and religion remains, sentiment supplies... their place; but if commerce and the arts should be lost in an experiment to try how well a state may stand without these old fundamental principles, what sort of a thing must be a nation of gross, stupid, ferocious, and at the same time, poor and sordid, barbarians, destitute of religion, honour, or manly pride, possessing nothing at present and hoping for nothing hereafter?4